A Guide to Floor Screed Thickness

 The Thickness of Floor Screed

 The most common reason for installing a floor screed is to accommodate underfloor heating pipes, but a floor screed can be chosen for a variety of reasons.
 It may be to provide a smoother, flatter surface that is not achievable by the structural slab, or it can be purely for aesthetic purposes.
-Floor screeds are also used to provide a finishing layer that different types of flooring may be installed on top of.
+Floor screeds are also used to provide a finishing layer on which different types of flooring may be installed on top of.

 The optimum thickness of the screed depends on its intended purpose.
 Care must be taken with very thin screeds as there is an increased risk of cracking.
 Traditional bonded sand cement screeds should not be installed to a thickness of less than 15mm as a general rule.
-All screed products have different limitations to the minimum and maximum thickness that they can be laid.
+All screed products have different limitations on the minimum and maximum thickness that they can be laid.

 Before wondering about the minimum thickness of your floor screed, you first need to determine which type of screed you are using.
 There are three main types of floor screed: